11 wild outdoor adventures in the Riverina

 Paddle the mighty Murrumbidgee

-The mighty Murrumbidgee River flows through some of Australia’s hottest and driest regions, providing a source of irrigation for all manner of crops, from citrus to grapes.
-The waterway’s 230km Canoe & Kayak Trail links Burrinjuck Dam and Wagga Wagga, with plenty of spots where you can pause to refuel in the shade, or set up camp for the night.
+The second longest river in Australia, the Murrumbidgee River flows through some of Australia’s hottest and driest regions, providing a source of life for all manner of crops, from citrus to grapes, and wildlife.
+Starting downstream makes for easy paddling so aim to finish at Wagga Wagga, where there are ample spots to eat and drink.
+Experienced paddlers could start at Burrinjuck Dam (approximately 250km to Wagga Wagga) or Nanangroe Reserve (230km), where you’ll get some rapids if the river is low – both have parking and easy access.
+For a relaxed journey jump in at Gundagai (130km) or Jugiong (200km).
+Along the way there are plenty of spots where you can pause to refuel in the shade, set up camp for the night or drop into town for a pub feed.
 Download the handy map before you set off.

 Get back to nature at The Rock

-The Rock Nature Reserve – Kengal Aboriginal Place is a very special part of the Riverina, offering opportunities to rock climb, hike, go bird watching and enjoy picnicking.
-The geological giant that is The Rock itself soars 364m above the plains; climb The Towers on the northeast face, or tackle the Yerong Walking Track, a moderately challenging route up the slopes of The Rock to a spectacular lookout.
+The Rock Nature Reserve - Kengal Aboriginal Place is a rugged, spectacular Riverina national park with some of the best views in the region plus opportunities to rock climb, hike, go bird watching and picnic with an epic backdrop.
+The reserve is named after a geological giant that soars 364m above the plains.
+Climb The Towers on the northeast face, or tackle the Yerong Walking Track, a moderately challenging route up the slopes of The Rock to a spectacular lookout.

 Spot koalas in the wild

 Locals know Narrandera Nature Reserve as the Koala Reserve.
 When you visit, you’ll understand why.
-More than 200 koalas call this patch of native forest home, and they’re not shy about saying g’day to passers by – look out for them in the branches of river red gums overhanging the Murrumbidgee River.
-There are well-maintained trails for hiking and cycling, as well as plenty of places to enjoy a picnic.
+Approximately 295 koalas call this patch of native forest home (with numbers on the rise), and they’re not shy about saying g’day to passers-by – look out for them in the branches of river red gums overhanging the Murrumbidgee River.
+There are well-maintained trails for hiking and cycling, as well as plenty of places to enjoy a picnic – you might also spot a platypus, rakali or swamp wallaby.

 Koala sleeping in a tree